Course Outline

 Lessons

-- Standard and premium connectors
+- Standard and Premium Connectors for Government

-- Connecting to web services
+- Connecting to Web Services for Government

-- Using Flow with on-premises data
+- Using Flow with On-Premises Data for Government

 Lab: Using Flow and SQL to Review Sales for Government

-- Design the price check process
+- Design the Price Check Process

-- Test the price check process
+- Test the Price Check Process

-- Optional: Update with managers
+- Optional: Update with Managers

 After completing this module, students will be able to:

-- Integrate Flow with on-premises data
+- Integrate Flow with On-Premises Data for Government Needs

 Module 5: The Mobile App for Government